rpbaltazar/haml-coffee-boilerplate/README.md

 2.1.18
 ```

-In case you don't have npm installed, please take a look at [https://docs.npmjs.com/getting-started/installing-node](NPM's page) and follow their instructions
+In case you don't have npm installed, please take a look at [NPM's page](https://docs.npmjs.com/getting-started/installing-node) and follow their instructions
-or if you have [http://brew.sh/](homebrew) you can simply type
+or if you have [homebrew](http://brew.sh/) you can simply type

 ```
 rpbaltazar$ brew install node